-Update: following the success of the mindframing article, I published a research paper that explores the science of personal growth outside the school and work environments, and how makers can use mindframing to manage their personal growth.
+Update: following the success of the mindframing article, I published a literature review that explores the science of personal growth outside the school and work environments, and how makers can use mindframing to manage their personal growth.

 Writing is wonderful.
 Thanks to the generation effect, it helps you better remember what you read—even if it’s just by taking notes—and is good for your mental health.
 Building a writing habit is one of the most powerful things you can do for yourself as a maker.